Pick The Right Countries

 How To Save Money On Activities

-If you'll be traveling on a budget, we suggest making a list of priority things to see in that city or country (like the Great Wall or seeing a show in England) and researching if there are any discounts.
-For example, if you buy tickets last minute to a show in England, the prices will be slashed.
+If you'll be traveling on a budget, we suggest making a list of priority things to see in that city or country (like the Eiffel Tower or seeing a show in England) and researching if there are any discounts.
+Most museums are free one day a month, for example.
 But one huge — HUGE — thing to take advantage of are student discounts.

 Oh, and this goes without saying, but here it is anyways — do the free things in your city.
 Basically all of Europe offers free walking tours or has pretty parks and unbelievable architecture to take advantage of.
 If you happen to be headed to these countries, we've already done the money-saving research for you: